-Coffee & Baileys is one of my favourite flavour combinations.
+Coffee & Baileys is one of my favorite flavor combinations.
 While we’re not big drinkers around here, you can bet we always have a bottle of Baileys in the fridge.
-We don’t drink it on it’s own, but it often gets added to hot chocolate, or coffee, or a variety of baked goods.
+We don’t drink it on its own, but it often gets added to hot chocolate, or coffee, or a variety of baked goods.

 Coffee & Baileys Cake

 This delicious Coffee & Baileys Cake consists of: